YatingMusic/compound-word-transformer/README.md

 pip install chorder
 ```

 ``chorder`` is our in-house rule-based symbolic chord recognition algorithm, which is developed by our former intern - [joshuachang2311](https://github.com/joshuachang2311/chorder).
-He is also a jazz pianist.
+He is also a jazz pianist :musical_keyboard:.

 ## Model